dyyfk/weiqi-fullstack/README.md

 # solved issues:

-~1.
-Google routes cannot redirect~
+1. ~Google routes cannot redirect~
-~5.
-Users do not have a default avatar~
+2. ~Users do not have a default avatar~
-~6.
-User fields are inconsistent in the MongoDB database~
+3. ~User fields are inconsistent in the MongoDB database~

 # how I did it
 ## Frontend